-In addition to the above contracts, the Group sells life contracts beyond borders of Luxembourg under the freedom of services act.
+In addition to the above contracts, the Group sells life contracts outside Luxembourg under the freedom of services act.
 These are classified as either investment contracts or insurance contracts, depending on whether or not there is significant insurance risk as defined by IFRS 4.